The Step By Step Process on How Invisalign Works

 Have you always been a little self-conscious about your smile, but nervous about getting braces?
 Having a mouth full of metal for a couple of years, especially if you are an adult and not to mention the cost of braces certainly doesn’t sound appealing.
 But what if there was a better way to get straighter teeth?

-Before you make a final decision on the kind of treatment and an orthodontist, you should do some initial research and set up a consultation with one or two orthodontists who are trained in the Invisalign treatment process.
-Not all orthodontists are trained in this type of treatment so make sure you choose one with the proper experience and training.
+Before you make a final decision on the kind of treatment and an orthodontist, you should do some initial research and set up a free consultation with a certified and licensed orthodontist who is trained in the Invisalign treatment process.
+Not all orthodontists are trained in this type of treatment, so make sure you choose one with the proper experience and training.
 This is a major medical and financial decision, so you need to evaluate your options carefully.

 At your consultation, the orthodontist will examine you, taking x-rays and photographs of your teeth and discuss whether or not you are a good candidate for Invisalign treatment.
 At this time you should also ask any questions about how Invisalign works and the cost.
 Pick the doctor who not only has the right training, but who is someone you trust.
 You want someone who you are comfortable with and who sets you at ease.